gaterace/mservice/README.md

 The JWT encodes the login user and account, as well as the claims associated with that login.
 The JWT is signed with with an RSA private key (known only to the MService microservice), but can be verified by the RSA public key (known to all associated microservices).
 The JWT is passed to microservices using the gRPC context.
 The lifetime of the JWT is configurable.

+As of version v0.9.2, the acctserver can optionally support HTTP Rest requests on a separate port.

 ## Usage